 You can withhold your personal details from the public Rating Information Database by completing and returning the Rating Information Database form below:

 Change of details

 If you have recently changed your postal or email address, send an email to email@example.com so we can update your details on the rates database.
 Please include your valuation number and property location.

-Kāpiti residents should receive their first rates instalment for 2018/19 either in the post or by email in the second week of August.
+Kāpiti residents should receive their first rates instalment for 2019/20 either in the post or by email by the third week of August.
 This instalment, and the next three notices...

 Rates help to pay for the costs of services and facilities provided to the Kāpiti community, have a look at what we’re frequently asked.
 Frequently asked questions What do I get...